-- Identify clients or symptoms that need more rigorous follow-up or referral to another medical team member.
+- Identify client symptoms that need more rigorous follow-up or referral to another medical team member.

 LEAP Diet Phase 1

-The LEAP Diet phase 1 is 10-14 days in duration, where only tested, safe items are consumed.
+The LEAP diet phase 1 is 10-14 days in duration.
+During this initial phase, you only consume tested, safe foods.
 The goal is to quickly reduce inflammation, achieve a noticeable reduction in symptoms and create a new baseline for later oral challenges.

 LEAP Diet Phase 2

-The LEAP Diet phase 2 is 20-35 days long and is where other tested foods are added to the diet through oral challenges, so other immune and non-immune reactions that might be impacting the client's health may be unmasked (i.e. fat malabsorption, IgE allergies, fructose intolerance, etc.).
+The LEAP diet phase 2 is 20-35 days long and is when you challenge with other tested foods.
+Any other immune and non-immune reactions that might be impacting the client's health may be unmasked (i.e. fat malabsorption, IgE allergies, fructose intolerance, etc.).
 The goal is to identify more safe foods.

 LEAP Diet Phase 3

-The LEAP Diet Phase 3 is 30-60+ days long, or as needed.
-The goal is to continue to expand and "normalize" the diet by continuing to challenge with any remaining MRT-tested foods, untested foods, or both.
+The LEAP diet phase 3 is 30-60+ days long, or as needed.
+The goal is to continue to expand and "normalize" the diet by continuing to challenge any remaining MRT-tested foods, untested foods, or both.
 As you move forward, the goal is more dietary variety to help provide a nutrient dense diet and a healthy microbiome.

 The LEAP diet is not a weight loss diet - it is not for you if you're looking for an easy weight loss solution.
 Weight loss is not the goal with LEAP; improved health through decreased inflammation and associated symptoms is the goal.